 Odds and Margins

-Generating your own odds is one of the most costly things for a bookmaker.
-Odds traders are highly experienced people that can assess a market full of variables and price it in a way that is competitive for the customer but also builds in a profit margin for a bookmaker.
-Doing this effectively within a small percentage range is not easy and therefore one of the biggest benefits of using sportsbook software is that this is done for you.
+Generating in house odds is one of the most costly expenses for any bookmaker.
+Odds traders are highly experienced professionals who can assess a market full of variables and quickly price it in a way that is competitive for the customer, but also builds in a profit margin for a bookmaker.
+Doing this effectively within a small percentage range is not easy, so odds traders can command good salaries, and bookies need a of of them.

 Customer Support